Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 The goals served by availability and durability differ significantly.
 Availability, a vital metric for data centres, measures uptime and operational continuity, as any downtime can result in substantial financial repercussions.

 This metric explicitly evaluates the accessibility of the storage system.
-However, what occurs when a component, system, or even the entire data centre experiences an outage?
+What occurs when a component, system, or entire data centre experiences an outage?
 Will your data remain intact once the issue is resolved?

 This highlights the crucial importance of data durability.
 When rectifying an availability issue, restoring access to uncorrupted data is imperative.